pkd25395/ECE_143_project/README.md

 # ECE_143_project
-## ECE143, FA20, Team 19:
+## ECE143, FA20, Team 19 Contributors
-***Harker Russell, Jake Kim, Pratyush Dwivedi, Ruihao Wei***
+Harker Russell <hrussell@ucsd.edu>

+Pratyush Dwivedi <pdwivedi@ucsd.edu>

+Jake Kim <jyk005@ucsd.edu>

+Ruihao Wei <r5wei@ucsd.edu>

 ## Project Description
 ### Analysis of Current Job Postings in Data Science Field

-This projects aim is to visualize current job postings in the data science field in order to help inform data science majors nearing graduation.\
+This project creates data visualization for a dataset of glassdoor job postings in the data science field, as found in [this kaggle set](https://www.kaggle.com/atharvap329/glassdoor-data-science-job-data).
+The goal of this project is to help inform and provide insight to data science majors nearing graduation.\

 This code produces ____ various plots given ___ (kaggle data list/desc/credit ).
 EX Plot image here.\

-This code uses ____ to ____ data. custom functions are in project_functions.py adn imported to scripts for each style of visualization. (image of workflow from presentation here)\
+This code uses custom python function definitions (`project_functions.py`) to import, clean and concatenate four discrete datasets (from csv format to pandas dataframes) from different regions in python scripts.
+Each script does visualization specific data manipulation to generate plots (i.e. one script for each style of visualization) to parse and present the data in more intuitive ways. `project_plots.ipynb` can be ran step-by-step to illustrate the process.\

 Please see instructions and requirements below.